How to Grow Mammoth Sunflowers

 Water

-Mammoth sunflowers need about 1 inch of water per week, especially during dry periods.
-Water deeply once or twice a week to keep the soil consistently moist but not waterlogged.
+You should give mammoth sunflowers about 1 inch of water per week, especially during dry periods.
+Especially, water deeply once or twice a week to keep the soil consistently moist but not waterlogged.

 Read more

 Let the soil dry out between waterings to encourage the taproot's deep growth.
-Reduce watering as the plants mature.
+You need to reduce watering as the plants mature.

 Read more